-Event structures represent types, underlie game semantics [5, 47] and begin to appear as denotations of proofs [3, 24]; the need for symmetry also appears here and in the earlier but related geometry of interaction of Girard [38].
+Games and proofs: Event structures represent types, underlie game semantics [6, 53] and begin to appear as denotations of proofs [4, 25]; the need for symmetry also appears here and in the earlier but related geometry of interaction of Girard [42].
 It is not clear if the bipartite nature of games ('opponent' vs. 'player') and the often intricate structure associated with it can be accommodated within spans of causal models.
-Perhaps it can.
-There are, for example, ways to express the composition of sequential algorithms as relational composition and this is taking us close to the composition of spans.
+Perhaps it can: there are, for example, ways to express the composition of sequential algorithms as relational composition and this is taking us close to the composition of spans.

-The need for fresh-name assumptions and new-name abstraction within causal models calls for projects in nominal sets [72]: the development of category theory, up to presheaves and profunctors, within nominal sets; the development of causal models in nominal sets.
-The first project is needed to treat new-name generation in the full range of presheaf models (by analogy with work on domain theory and semantics in nominal sets [88]), the second to import new-name abstraction and freshness assumptions systematically into causal models.
+Names and processes: The need for fresh-name assumptions and new-name abstraction within causal models calls for projects in nominal and Fraenkel-Mostowski sets [37, 78]: the development of category theory, up to presheaves and profunctors, within nominal sets; the development of causal models in nominal sets.
+The first project is needed to treat newname generation in the full range of presheaf models (by analogy with work on domain theory and semantics in nominal sets [94]), the second to import new-name abstraction and freshness assumptions systematically into causal models.
 Already, we can see an interesting byproduct of the second project, that symmetry relations (like those of Section 3.2) appear automatically, induced by the symmetry on names.
-The second project is anticipated in two converging lines of work on automata for calculi with names; 'history dependent automata' [64] are seen to equal automata in nominal sets once it is realized that 'named sets with symmetry' are a compact representations of nominal sets [33, 34].
+The second project is anticipated in two converging lines of work on automata for calculi with names; 'history dependent automata' [69] are seen to equal automata in nominal sets once it is realized that 'named sets with symmetry' are a compact representations of nominal sets [36, 38].

-The connection with higher-dimensional algebra has already been fruitful [16, 32] and is likely to lead to the refinement and development of causal models, as we seek to give computational interpretation to mathematical constructions.
+Higher-dimensional algebra: The connection with higher-dimensional algebra is woven into the development of the new domain theory as several threads (initially via presheaves, profunctors and pseudo monads, and now also through symmetry and the enriched categories it leads to) and has already been fruitful [18, 35] and is likely to lead to the refinement and development of causal models, as we seek to give computational interpretation to mathematical constructions.
 We cannot expect to separate causal models from the more purely mathematical structures of higher-dimensional algebra.
 In particular, we need to understand better the relationship between the two kinds of generalized relations, spans of event structures and (certain kinds of) profunctors.